teach-afp/www/input/lecture6.md

 ## Interpreter 2:  the state monad transformer
 [code](https://bitbucket.org/russo/afp-code/src/HEAD/L6/Interpreter2.hs?at=master&fileviewer=file-view-default)

-* We want to extend our language of expression with *mutuable references*, e.g., we would like to run a program like `let r = new 7; !r+!r`
+* We want to extend our language of expression with *mutable references*, e.g., we would like to run a program like `let r = new 7; !r+!r`

 * We add new constructors in our expressions language for creation, reading, and